Getting a Police Mortgage

 FAQs

-Yes, but the number of lenders open to lending to people who are retired will be lower due to the inherent risks involved with reaching the end of a long term loan facility.
+Yes, but the number of lenders open to lending to retired people will be lower due to the inherent risks involved with reaching the end of a long-term loan facility.

 Yes.
-You’ll likely need to present your employment contract to show there’s potential for long-term employment but a broker would be able to share where to apply and advise on whether a better deal might be forthcoming if you were to wait until after the probation period.
+You’ll likely need to present your employment contract to show there’s potential for long-term employment.
+Still, a broker would be able to share where to apply and advise on whether a better deal might be forthcoming if you were to wait until after the probation period.

-As with any mortgage application, it will depend on how well you meet lenders’ criteria and your personal financial picture.
-But certainly, whether you’re a communications officer or receptionist, the police is considered a reliable employer, which will add an element of employment security to your application that lenders will appreciate.
+As with any mortgage application, it will depend on how well you meet lenders’ criteria and your financial picture.
+But certainly, whether you’re a communications officer or receptionist, the police are considered a reliable employer, adding an element of employment security to your application that lenders will appreciate.

 Ask a quick question